dimadin/gravatar-signup-encouragement/readme.txt

 * Added new screenshot
 * Added text 'example of how this looks' which opens thickbox with screenshot of current case in usage
 * Replaced get_header action with template_redirect
+* Added filters so that plugin can work with comment forms on Carrington Blog and Mystique themes
+* Added notices in options when site is using Carrington Blog or Mystique themes with link that opens thickbox with list of default values

 = 1.0 =
 * Moved URL localization and message preparation to function so that URL localization could work and to improve performance, as per [suggestion](http://groups.google.com/group/wp-hackers/browse_thread/thread/4fdc895360c3b087#) from Otto